Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsubsection{Procedure}

-In this study, each participant was assigned one of two conditions.
-In the first condition, participants were told to imagine that they were going about their daily routines at home when their robot records private information about them.
+In this survey, each participant was assigned one of two conditions.
+In the first condition, participants were told to imagine themselves going about their daily routines at home when their robot records private information about them.
 In the second condition, participants were told to imagine the same scenario, however, they are provided additional hypothetical detail to ground their responses (\textit{i.e.}, \textit{``This scenario may involve you alone, your interactions with other people, or interactions with the robot, and may occur in shared or private spaces within the home.''}).
 We created these two conditions to collect responses that were either entirely unbiased or grounded in context.
-Participants were then asked how they would prefer the robot to behave internally (\textit{i.e.}, how it processes and manages collected data) and outwardly (\textit{i.e.}, how it interacts with the participant).
-After responding to these questions, we again collected demographic information.
+Participants were then asked how they would prefer the robot to behave internally (\textit{i.e.}, how it would process and manage collected data) and outwardly (\textit{i.e.}, how it would interact with the participant).
+Following these questions, we collected demographic information.